Regalado Avenue station

 Regalado Avenue station is an under-construction Metro Rail Transit (MRT) station located on the MRT Line 7 (MRT-7) system along Commonwealth Avenue in Fairview, Quezon City, Philippines.
 Named after the nearby Regalado Avenue, the station is nearby the Fairview Center Mall, National College of Business and Arts and the Far Eastern University - Nicanor Reyes Medical Foundation.

 There is a pocket track alongside the revenue tracks that leads to Mindanao Avenue station.

+History

+Construction of Regalado Avenue station began in July 2023 with the installation of the station's steel structure.